 This macaroni salad recipe goes with just about everything, but we love it with all our favorite summer dishes:

-Then of course you’ll want to serve it along side our grilled corn on the cob and best baked beans with a heaping bowl of homemade berries and cream ice cream for dessert!
+Then, of course, you’ll want to serve it alongside our grilled corn on the cob and best baked beans with a heaping bowl of homemade berries and cream ice cream for dessert!

 Tips for the Best Macaroni Salad